Code of Conduct

 - A brokerage fee, royalty, ownership interest or carried interest in any asset, property, or entity being purchased by or contracted with PGS

-Ownership of less than one percent of the stock of a publicly held entity would normally not create conflict of interest.
+Ownership of less than one percent of the stock of a publicly held entity would normally not create a conflict of interest.

 Proprietary and Confidential

-Information Information which is proprietary to PGS and is obtained as a result of employment with PGS is confidential and should not be shared with anyone or used for personal gain or for the benefit of others.
-Examples of such privileged information would be: customer lists, plans, proposals, budgets, pricing or pricing policies, contract terms, earnings, financial or business forecasts, or discoveries.
-This also includes any other work product developed, conceived or used by PGS personnel that arises out of employment with PGS or is otherwise created through use of PGS time, facilities, resources or materials.
+Information which is proprietary to PGS and is obtained as a result of employment with PGS is confidential and should not be shared with anyone or used for personal gain or for the benefit of others.
+Examples of such privileged information would be customer lists, plans, proposals, budgets, pricing or pricing policies, contract terms, earnings, financial or business forecasts, or discoveries.
+This also includes any other work product developed, conceived or used by PGS personnel that arises out of employment with PGS or is otherwise created through the use of PGS time, facilities, resources or materials.